PortSwigger/bambdas/CONTRIBUTING.md

 Thanks for contributing to the Bambdas repository! 🚀

-> If this is your first time contributing, start with our step-by-step guide: [Submitting scripts to our GitHub repository](https://portswigger.net/burp/documentation/desktop/extend-burp/bambdas/creating/contribute-scripts).
+> 🔎 Note on scan checks: This repository is for Java-based Bambda scripts (including custom scan checks).
+If you want to contribute scan checks written in the BChecks language, please head to the [BChecks repository](https://github.com/PortSwigger/BChecks?tab=contributing-ov-file) instead.

 This page is a quick reference for users who have contributed before.
 It covers:

 - An overview of the submission process
 - How to run validation manually
 - The submission requirements your script must meet

+If this is your first time contributing, start with our step-by-step guide instead: [Submitting scripts to our GitHub repository](https://portswigger.net/burp/documentation/desktop/extend-burp/bambdas/creating/contribute-scripts).

 > Please make sure you are familiar with and respect our [Code of Conduct](https://github.com/PortSwigger/bambdas/blob/main/CODE_OF_CONDUCT.md) when making submissions.